 In Closing: Dogs and Watermelon

 For pet owners who want to feed their dog watermelon, be sure to prepare watermelon so it’s safe for your dog to eat.
+This means removing seeds and rind for your dog.
 Feeding watermelon is a healthy and fun alternative dog treat that can be great for hot summer days.
 Since many dogs love the watermelon, keep the slices for humans out of their reach to prevent stolen treats.
 Be sure to monitor dogs when they eat watermelon to watch for an upset tummy or any choking concern.
 Most dogs will enjoy the fruit without any problems, and it is a healthy addition to their diet.

 Spot Pet Insurance provides dog insurance plans for owners.
-If your dog is involved in an accident or develops an illness because of eating watermelon rind or seeds, know that you are covered with an accident and illness plan from Spot Pet Insurance.
+If your dog is involved in an accident or develops an illness due to accidentally eating watermelon rind or seeds, know that you are covered with an accident and illness plan from Spot Pet Insurance.